 Mike Palmer

-Mike Palmer is a restoration ecologist with the Association to Preserve Cape Cod (APCC), where he leads efforts to restore freshwater systems across the region.
-His work focuses on fish passage, cranberry bog restoration, and volunteer-based river herring monitoring, integrating science, community engagement, and ecological resilience.
-Prior to joining APCC, Mike spent over a decade as a fisheries scientist with NOAA, leading stock assessments for Gulf of Maine groundfish at the Northeast Fisheries Science Center in Woods Hole.
+Mike Palmer is a restoration ecologist with the Association to Preserve Cape Cod (APCC), where he leads efforts to restore freshwater systems across Cape Cod.
+His work focuses on cranberry bog restoration, coldwater habitat improvements, fish passage, and volunteer-based river herring monitoring - integrating science, community engagement, and ecological resilience.
+Prior to joining APCC, Mike spent nearly two decades as a fisheries scientist with NOAA, leading stock assessments for Gulf of Maine groundfish at the Northeast Fisheries Science Center in Woods Hole.

 He holds a bachelor's degree in marine science from the University of Maine and a master's in fisheries oceanography from the University of Alaska Fairbanks.
 Mike’s interdisciplinary background in field research, data analysis, and ecosystem restoration informs his place-based approach to conservation on Cape Cod.
-He is also the founder of the Waquoit Bay Fish Company, where he shares his scientific perspective through detailed illustrations of coastal and freshwater fish species.
+He is also the founder of the Waquoit Bay Fish Company, where he shares his scientific perspectives through detailed illustrations of marine and freshwater wildlife.